simonebadaruddin/lookbook/README.md

 # HR to LR Lookbook Process Automation

-This is a guide to automating the process which involves transferring High Resolution (HR) Lookbook photos to cropped, resized, <1.5MB images for the Low Resolution (LR) Lookbook.
+A guide to transferring High Resolution Lookbook photos to cropped, resized, <1.5MB images for the Low Resolution Lookbook using Adobe Photoshop.

-## **Crop / Resize & Export**
+## **Crop, Resize & Export using Photoshop**

-This section outlines the process of resizing all images from the HR Lookbook to the Hertrove site size standard (1281px x 1920px) in Adobe Photoshop, using a JavaScript file (**prep.jsx**) to automate the process.

 ### Step 1:

-Download the **prep.jsx** file to your computer
+Download the **prep.jsx** file to your computer.

 ### Step 2:

-Open Adobe Photoshop.
+Open Photoshop.

 Go to **File** > **Scripts** > **Other Script...** > select **prep.jsx**

-Follow the instruction in window, using the hide tool to see each image, adjusting it to the frame if needed.
+Follow the instruction in the window, using the hide layer visibility icon to view each image, adjusting it to the artboard as needed.

 ### Step 3:

 Go to **File** > **Scripts** > **Other Script...** > select **export.jsx**

-Follow the instruction in window, creating a file for the finalized images to be stored.
+Follow the instruction in the window, creating a file for the finalized images to be stored.

-## **Resize**
+## **Keep Below Size Limit Using the Computer Terminal**
 Copy & paste the following code into your computer's terminal to ensure all images stay below 1.5 MB.

 ### Step 1: